Football Nonsense

 🍺 Three Wishes (Edgware area)

-The closest traditional pub option to the stadium.
-Functional rather than spectacular, but perfectly serviceable for a matchday pint.
+A local pub in the Edgware area, noted by visiting fans as the closest traditional pub option to the stadium.
+Described as functional rather than spectacular β€” “needing a lick of paint” according to one visiting fan β€” but perfectly serviceable for a matchday pint.
 Home fans are friendly and welcoming.

-Distance to Stadium: ~10 minutes walk | Price: £
+Distance to Stadium: ~10 minutes walk | Price: Β£

 🍺 Inside The Stadium – Away Fans’ Bar

-🍺 Bar 66 (North Stand Away Bar)
+🍺 Bar 66 (North Stand Away Bar) β€” The Hive Stadium

-The dedicated away supporters’ bar behind the North Stand is consistently praised by visiting fans.
-Well-stocked, decent range, and welcoming staff.
-Given the limited nearby options, arriving early and using this bar is a perfectly sensible strategy.
-Prices are London standard – expect £7–£8.50 a pint.
+The dedicated away supporters’ bar is behind the North Stand and is consistently praised by visiting fans.
+It’s well-stocked, serves a decent beer range, and the staff are welcoming.
+Given the limited pub options nearby, many away fans choose to arrive at the ground early and make use of this bar β€” a perfectly sensible strategy.
+Prices are typical of a London ground (expect to pay Β£7–£8.50 a pint), but the atmosphere is good.

 Distance to Stadium: Inside the ground | Price: ££

-🍔 Food Options: Local takeaways and chip shops in the Edgware area for matchday fuel.
-Inside the stadium: standard fare – burgers, hot dogs, pies – at reasonable quality.
-Barnet town centre offers Indian, Italian, and Chinese restaurants, plus Greggs and Wetherspoons for the budget-conscious traveller.
+πŸ” Food Options: There are local takeaways and chip shops near the Edgware area for matchday fuel.
+Inside the stadium, the food offering is standard fare β€” burgers, hot dogs, and pies β€” and is of reasonable quality.
+There’s also a cafΓ© within The Hive complex itself.
+Barnet town centre, a short bus ride away, has a wide range of options, including Indian, Italian, Chinese, and the obligatory Greggs and Wetherspoons for the budget-conscious traveller.

 🏨 WHERE TO STAY IN EDGWARE / NORTH LONDON

-The immediate Edgware area doesn’t have much accommodation, but being in London means you’re never far from a hotel.
-Most away fans making a weekend of it will stay somewhere more central and Tube out to the ground on matchday – that’s the recommended approach.
-Book early for weekend games as London hotels fill up quickly.
+The immediate Edgware area doesn’t have a huge amount of accommodation, but being in London means you’re never far from a hotel.
+Most away fans making a weekend of it will opt to stay somewhere more central and Tube it out to the ground on matchday β€” that’s actually the recommended approach.

-💷 Budget Options (£60–£100 per night)
+πŸ’· Budget Options (Β£60–£100 per night)

 Premier Inn Edgware

-Located on Edgware High Street, about a mile from The Hive.
-Reliable, clean, affordable.
+Conveniently located on Edgware High Street, this Premier Inn is about a mile from The Hive Stadium β€” walkable, or a short bus ride.
+Reliable, clean, and affordable.
 The closest budget option to the ground itself.

 Location: Edgware High Street | Book: premierinn.com